 Remember, if you want to run WordPress, you don’t need WordPress hosting.
 You can run WordPress on almost any type of host because the requirements for running WordPress are very low.

-In fact, the only technical support required to run WordPress includes MySQL 5.0.15 or higher and PHP 5.2.4 or higher.
+The only technical support required to run WordPress includes MySQL 5.0.15 or higher and PHP 5.2.4 or higher.
 However, just because you can technically run WordPress on any host does not mean you should.
 WordPress hosting will help you make the most of your website and provide you with a higher level of overall performance.

 5. Dedicated hosting